apiad/auditorium/README.md

 Staying away from `eval` and `exec` should keep you safe in most scenarios, but the basic suggestion is don't do anything you wouldn't do in a regular web application, since all security issues are the same.

 ## History

+### v0.4.1

+* Added support for injecting Python variables in Markdown mode.

 ### v0.4.0